 Traditional pizza is always delicious, but there’s something about a cheese-filled white pizza that really hits the spot.
 Add on a slathering of garlic oil and plenty of basil and you’ll be in pizza heaven!

 (This recipe for Basil and Garlic White Pizza was originally posted in May 2012, but has been updated with new photos and content.)

 File this under an actual conversation that really happened in real life:

-Check-out boy at Stop and Shop, ringing in my new baby basil plant: Hey, I hear some people actually eat this stuff!
+Check-out boy at grocery store, ringing in my baby basil plant: Hey, I hear some people actually eat this stuff!